-With such??a??technology and online–focused world, passwords have become an annoying necessity??in??life.??
-We are always forgetting them,??we are being constantly??asked??to??change them, and worse; we are now being asked to make them more complicated by adding special symbols!??
+With such technology and an online–focused world, passwords have become an annoying necessity in life.
+We are always forgetting them, we are being constantly asked to change them, and worse; we are now being asked to make them more complicated by adding special symbols!

 In other words, millions of people are using their pet???s names??as their online passwords, and most likely, unknowingly making themselves??easy targets for hackers and other online security??issues.??

 Does changing a password make you feel like you??have to??pick between your pets as you ask yourself,?????who is my??favourite??????

 If you???re struggling to decide which pet to use for your next??password, or??have already used a pet???s name as a password, now is the time to make??a??change.??NCSC communications director Nicola Hudson warned:

 How does your pet’s name password make you??vulnerable??to cybercriminals???

 Hackers or cyber-criminals??regularly??use programs or ???bots??? to test??thousands??of password combinations in a method often termed ???trial-and-error’.??

 “Millions of accounts could be easily breached by criminals using trial-and-error techniques,” the NCSC warned.??